DT McCoy picks Panthers over Browns, Ravens

-Former Tampa Bay Buccaneers defensive tackle Gerald McCoy has agreed to a contract with the Carolina Panthers, he told ESPN's Josina Anderson.
+Former Tampa Bay Buccaneers defensive tackle Gerald McCoy has signed a one-year contract with the Carolina Panthers.

-McCoy, a six-time Pro Bowler, is getting a one-year deal worth up to $10.25 million that includes a $4 million signing bonus, a source told ESPN's Adam Schefter.
+Terms were not disclosed, but a source told ESPN's Adam Schefter that the six-time Pro Bowler is getting a one-year deal worth up to $10.25 million that includes a $4 million signing bonus.

 Carolina was a late entrant to the battle to sign McCoy, bringing him in for a visit last Thursday and Friday after McCoy visited Baltimore and Cleveland.